 Vicky Robertson – Deputy Chief Executive

-Vicky Robertson has overall responsibility for the Treasury’s commercial, financial and corporate operations.
+Vicky Robertson has overall responsibility for the Treasury’s commercial, financial and corporate operations and the performance of the Treasury as a whole.
 She helps to raise living standards by overseeing the Treasury’s work to get the best value from the government’s commercial investments, manage the country’s debt well, and operate effectively as an organisation.

 Vicky has spent her 14-year career at the Treasury in a variety of policy areas, with roles ranging from policy development on Kiwi Saver legislation to heading an interdepartmental group on the 2005 review of New Zealand’s climate change policies.
 She was the first woman to lead the Treasury’s tax unit and in 2010, was seconded to the United Nations Development Programme in New York, where she led a strategic and structural review of the organisation.
 Before joining the Treasury, Vicky worked for the Ministry of Commerce, focusing on regulatory and competition policy.